gylych207/BookLand/README.md

 ## Overview
-**BookRental** is a web application in which you can find your favourite books to rent.
+**BookLand** is a web application in which you can find your favourite books to rent.

 ## MVP
 - Creating Landing Screen.